bhmoon713/fastbot_ros2_docker/real/README_real.md

 # Real robot

-From your terminal, ssh to fastbot real robot
+From your terminal, ssh to fastbot real robot. key in password : fastbot

 ```bash
 ssh fastbot@master
 ```
-key in password : fastbot

-now you are in the robot fastbot@fastbot:~$ you can skip this block if you already intalled on your robot
+now you are in the robot fastbot@fastbot:~$ intalling required packages, you can skip this block if you already intalled on your robot

 ```bash
 fastbot@fastbot:~$ sudo apt update